 Before Katrina destroyed the restaurant, which was located only a few miles west of its current location, the restaurant offered two dining areas, one upstairs and one down.
 The upstairs served stuffed shrimp, stuffed flounder and other signature dishes.
 Fried and steamed seafood was the common fare downstairs as well as a featured oyster bar.
 Hudson gained his footing cooking upstairs.
 He also helped lay some ground work for operations.

 Today, Hudson claims the set up on the line is similar to early days, with three to four cooks teaming dinner hour, depending on how busy it is.
 Masks and other Covid mandates have made restaurant work more difficult especially in a hot kitchen.
-But even after a full shift at his day job, Hudson shows up.
+But even after a full shift, Hudson shows up.
 He does admit to getting tired at times.

 Reliable, consistent and eager to please, Hudson has much in common with the restaurant that has become a legendary seafood stop for tourists and locals alike.
-The secret to his longevity is persistence which is another quality Hudson and the Oyster House have in common.
+The secret to his longevity is persistence – another quality Hudson and the Oyster House share.